frantisekstanko/english-grammar/README.md

 [if] + [past perfect], [would] + [base form of verb] (e.g. *If the development team had followed the project timeline, we would be ahead of schedule now.*)

+### Inversion of conditionals

+In the inversion of conditionals, the word *if* is eliminated and the subject and auxiliary verb are inverted, akin to forming a question (e.g. *Had the programmer written stronger tests, they would have caught the bug earlier.*)

 ## Articles

 Articles are words that define a noun as specific or unspecific.